Edinburgh-Genome-Foundry/Flametree/README.rst

          print (root.texts.text1_txt.read())
          root.texts._file("new_file.txt").write("I am the file's content.")

-And here is how you would create a zip archive *in memory*, populate it with two files in different subdirectories, and obtain the archive's binary data, e.g. for sending it to some distant client.
+And here is how you create a virtual zip archive in memory, populate it with two files in different subdirectories, and obtain the archive's binary data, e.g. for sending it to some distant client.
 Again, same syntax: